benallfree/worldforge/engine.md

 ## Managing Build Size

 The build size is a big consideration for WorldForge.
-The entire zip needs to be under 13k. `npx vite-bundle-visualizer` can help you understand where your bundle size is coming from.
+The entire zip needs to be under 13k. `yarn analyze` can help you understand where your bundle size is coming from.
 These general guidelines help a lot:

 - Terser does a lot of work.
 Variable renaming, hoisting, and generally making things DRY is almost wasted time because Terser is so good already.
 - Dependencies are a big culprit of bloat.
 In general, do not add them.
 Instead, take what you need from them and add it yourself.